Rin1809/Chat_AI_Interface/README.md

 ## Introduction

-The **Chat Bot GUI** is a user interface (GUI) application that allows you to interact with Google's Gemini language model (Gemini 2.0 Flash) through a friendly chat interface.
+The **Chat Bot GUI** is a user interface (UI) application that allows you to interact with Google's Gemini language model (Gemini 2.0 Flash) through a friendly chat interface.
 The application supports uploading and processing various file types (text, images), customizing safety settings, managing chat history, and changing the system instruction.

 ## Features